Seán O'Sullivan (painter): Criticism

-Although O’Sullivan received praise for his work during the 1920s and 1930s, modern critics believe that the quality of his portraits and paintings had begun to degrade in his latter years as O’Sullivan began to take on an increased number of commissions for various hospitals.
+As well as the leading figures in Irish life, O' Sullivan was employed in painting many of the leading Irish doctors for hospital portraits.
 Critics Eoin O'Brien and J.D.H.
-Widdess state that O'Sullivan sacrificed quality for quantity, describing his work from this period as "monotonous", in stark contrast with their evaluation of his earlier work as being "tasteful", and "always competent, always good likenesses."
+Widdess describe his later work as "en masse, a monotonous row of images, while individually they are often excellent character studies delicately drawn" Indeed his "proficiency at capturing life" was one of the hallmarks of his work.
 Despite this, O'Sullivan's services and paintings were still in high demand towards the latter years of his career.
+O' Sullivan's "tasteful drawings record not just the doctors, but nearly all well known Irishmen in the 1930's and 1940's."
 In 1946, an invitation from the 1st Battalion Dublin Brigade featured a photograph of an original O’Sullivan oil painting of Commandant Tom Byrne who was the last surviving Irish officer who had served in the Boer War.